SATURDAY WALKS // SATURDAY TALKS // SUNDAY WALKS // SUNDAY TALKS

 Directions: go west on Tennessee Street in Vallejo to where it dead ends into Azuar Drive on Mare Island, turn south (left), follow the signs to “Mare Island Preserve” and navigate to 167 O’Hara Ct at the end of Azuar Drive.

-Skaggs Island
+Skagg’s Island

-Sunday, 9:30am to 1:30, hike lasts about 4 hours
+Sunday, 9:30am to 1:30, walk lasts about 4 hours

 Led by Mark Stephenson (President, Napa Solano Audubon Society), Meg Marriott (Wildlife Biologist, San Pablo Bay and Marin Islands National Wildlife Refuges, USFWS), Murray Berner (has led over 70 field trips to the Island), Adrian Johnson (Co-Manager, West County Hawkwatch)

-You’ll see beautiful brush and grassland, the Island is notable for its wintering and resident hawks, owls, and falcons.
-That will be our focus as we are on the hike.
-Songbirds and aquatic species are also well-represented.
+Brush and grassland, the Island is notable for its wintering and resident hawks, owls, and falcons.That will be our focus.
+The 18 species of regularly occurring raptors include Rough-legged Hawk, Short-eared Owl, and Merlin.
+Songbirds and aquatic species are well-represented.
 A typical February field trip finds about 40 species.
+This is a four mile round-trip hike over uneven terrain.
+No driving will be allowed.

-Pacific Flyway Center Wetlands
+Pacific Flyway Center Wetlands – “Ken Hofmann's Walk in the Marsh”

-Sunday, 9am, hike lasts about 2 hours
+Sunday, 8:30am, walk lasts about 2 hours.

 American Canyon Wetlands